d3r3nic/exitexif/README.md

-# MetaMorph
+# exitexif

-MetaMorph is a web service that removes EXIF metadata from images.
+exitexif is a web service that removes EXIF metadata from images.
 It can be used as a standalone web app or integrated into other applications via an API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Local Development

-To set up and run MetaMorph locally:
+To set up and run exitexif locally:

-1. Clone the repository: `git clone https://github.com/username/MetaMorph.git`
+1. Clone the repository: `git clone https://github.com/d3r3nic/exitexif.git`
-2. Navigate into the project directory: `cd MetaMorph`
+2. Navigate into the project directory: `cd exitexif`
 3. Install dependencies: `npm install`
 4. Start the app: `npm start`